aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dkg.md

 ## Function `update`

-Update the current DKG state with a potential result.
+Update the current DKG state at the beginning of every block in <code>block_prologue_ext()</code>, or when DKG result is available.

-Return true if the current DKG becomes inactive and we should start a new epoch.
+Return true if and only if this update completes/aborts the DKG and we should proceed to the next epoch.

-Abort if no DKG is in progress.
+Abort if DKG is not in progress.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <b>update</b>(dkg_result_available: bool, dkg_result: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;): bool